-Stock Options and Restricted Stock
+Stock Options

-As soon as practicable after the completion of this offering, we intend to file a Form S-8 registration statement under the Securities Act to register shares of our common stock subject to options and restricted stock outstanding or reserved for issuance under our 2015 Equity Incentive Plan and our 2017 Stock Option and Incentive Plan.
+As soon as practicable after the completion of this offering, we intend to file a Form S-8 registration statement under the Securities Act to register shares of our common stock subject to awards outstanding or to be granted under our 2015 Equity Incentive Plan, our 2017 Stock Option and Incentive Plan and our 2017 Employee Stock Purchase Plan.
 This registration statement will become effective immediately upon filing, and shares covered by this registration statement will thereupon be eligible for sale in the public markets, subject to vesting restrictions, the lock-up agreements described above and Rule 144 limitations applicable to affiliates.
 For a more complete discussion of our stock plans, see "Executive and Director Compensation-Employee Benefit and Stock Plans."